 - Acceptable, with major revisions

-Students whose theses are judged to be “Acceptable, with minor/major revisions” will be required to resubmit their theses by the established time limit for their program.
+Students whose theses or dissertations are judged to be “Acceptable, with minor/major revisions” will be required to resubmit their theses or dissertations by the established time limit for their program.
 Refer to Time Limits, section 13.1.3.B.2.

-“Unacceptable” theses will be assigned a mark of “no credit”.
+“Unacceptable” theses or dissertations will be assigned a mark of “no credit”.

-In cases in which the MA Examination Committee judges a thesis to be of exceptional quality, the Committee may make a formal recommendation to the Dean of Graduate Studies that the student be awarded a Faculty of Graduate Studies Thesis Award or any other thesis award that may be instituted at Concordia University of Edmonton.
-When such thesis awards are approved, the name of the award will be noted on the student’s academic transcript.
+In cases in which the Examination Committee judges a thesis or dissertation to be of exceptional quality, the Committee may make a formal recommendation to the Dean of Graduate Studies that the student be awarded a Faculty of Graduate Studies Thesis or Dissertation Award or any other thesis or dissertation award that may be instituted at Concordia University of Edmonton.
+When such thesis or dissertation awards are approved, the name of the award will be noted on the student’s academic transcript.

 B. Maintenance of Registration

-Course-based programs: Over the duration of their program, students in course-based master’s graduate programs must complete a minimum of 2/3 of the total number of credits required for the program at Concordia University of Edmonton.
-This is a minimum requirement; students are required to fulfill the department requirements, which may be higher.
+Course-based programs: Over the duration of their program, students in course-based master’s graduate programs must complete a minimum of 2/5 of the total number of credits required for the program at Concordia University of Edmonton.
+This is a minimum requirement; students are required to fulfil the department requirements, which may be higher.

-Thesis-based programs: Over the duration of their program, students in thesis-based master’s programs must complete a minimum of 2/3 of the total course work plus the thesis at Concordia University of Edmonton.
-This is a minimum requirement; students are required to fulfill the department’s thesis-based program requirements, which may be higher.
+Thesis- and dissertation-based programs: Over the duration of their program, students in thesis- and dissertation-based programs must complete a minimum of 2/3 of the total course work plus the thesis or dissertation at Concordia University of Edmonton.
+This is a minimum requirement; students are required to fulfil the department’s thesis- and dissertation-based program requirements, which may be higher.